dcm4che/dcm4che/dcm4che-tool/dcm4che-tool-tpl2xml/README.md

     Convert private dictionaries present in template file(s) to xml file(s).
     Converted xml file(s) shall be written to the same directory as template file(s), if not out-dir is specified.
-The xml file(s) names shall be that of the Owner of the dictionary.
-A single template file may contain dictionaries belonging to different owners
+The xml file(s) names shall be that of the Private Creator ID (owner) of the dictionary.
+A single template file may contain dictionaries belonging to different owners.
+Invalid keywords shall be improved whereas any duplicate tags or keywords for a particular Private Creator ID (owner) shall be ignored and only logged.
     -
     Options:
      -h,--help                  display this help and exit